ap1495/UB-MIS-2019-Group-Chat-Analysis/README.md

 # Whatsapp-Group-Chat-Analysis

-This project is a data visualization exercise and I aim to derive insights and plot interactive plotly visualizations of a Whatsapp group chat - University at Buffalo MS MIS 2019 Admits.
+This project is a text mining and data visualization exercise.
+I aim to derive insights and plot interactive plotly visualizations of a Whatsapp group chat - University at Buffalo MS MIS 2019 Admits.

 Data was gathered in the following steps -
 1. Export the raw chat file in .txt format from whatsapp.